Clarisa

 FOUNDER/TEACHER

-Once upon a time, 20ish years ago, a woman by the name of Gloria befriended me.
-Gloria wore high heels and was a beautiful dresser.
+Once upon a time, in 1997, a woman by the name of Gloria befriended me.
+Gloria had amazing posture and was a beautiful dresser.
 She stood like Wonder Woman, strong and ready…for anything.
 We traveled together.
 Her energy and stamina impressed me.
 One day I curiously said to her “Gloria, if I can look half as good as you when I’m half your age, I’ll be doing alright.”
 She looked me in the eye and responded with “Clarisa, it’s the Yoga.”
 She was 69 at the time.
 Being pregnant didn’t stop me, I soon began taking yoga classes.
 After gaining 55 pounds, I gave birth to my first girl and it seemed that there was no time for yoga.
 Then I discovered classes at 5:45 am.
 They appealed to me because I could practice before everyone was awake.
 The phone didn’t ring, there were no interruptions and I could watch the sun rise.
 It was MY time.
 This went on for over a decade, another wonderful child, and more and more family activities, social commitments and personal obligations.
 Yoga started to become something I really had to squeeze into my life and I didn’t like it.
 I came upon a dance class that really intrigued me but a choice was to be made.
 Yoga or dance?
 It couldn’t be both.
 I chose the dance class.
 After 3 months of that dance class, I came to the conclusion, I could do yoga and not do anything else but I couldn’t do anything else and not do yoga.
 So for my 40th birthday, I decided to see what would happen if I took yoga seriously.
 So seriously that I signed up for teacher training.
 Seriously, that’s what I did.
 The first two weeks were AWFUL.
 I kept thinking to myself, nobody in their right mind practices yoga 5 days a week.
 But I had paid all this $$$ and I couldn’t quit.
 After 10 practices in 14 days, there was a shift.
 Yoga became like food for me and more.
 It nourished my body, my mind, and my spirit.
 I taught my first class to dear friends and family on my 40th birthday.
 I found out what happens if one takes yoga seriously.
-Eleven years later I am honored to say, I am also certified in several methods of meditation, Therapeutic Yoga, Levels 1 & 2 from Cheri Clampett and Arturo Peal, White Lotus Yoga Foundation’s Vinyasa Flow under the tutelage of Tracy Rich and Ganga White, and Wisdom Flow Yoga with Jennifer Lynn.
+Fifteen years later I am honored to say, I am also certified in several methods of meditation, Therapeutic Yoga, Levels 1 & 2 from Cheri Clampett and Arturo Peal, White Lotus Yoga Foundation’s Vinyasa Flow under the tutelage of Tracy Rich and Ganga White, and Wisdom Flow Yoga with Jennifer Lynn.
 One of the wonderful things about yoga is that it is universal.
 One can practice anywhere on this planet.
 My studies have included yoga in Bali, India, Singapore, the Aegean Sea and South America.
 I’ve taught in my living room and the living rooms of others, offices, hospitals, boats, parks, warehouses.
 Working one-on-one with someone thrills me to no end.
 Guiding people on retreat makes me high.
 Join me for a class and let’s explore “la vida yoga” together.

 TEACHER